 Then she and her husband, Jim Duffy, moved from Baltimore to Cambridge, on Maryland’s Eastern Shore.
 Surrounded by beautiful landscapes and spectacular sunrises, she was inspired to learn more about her camera, saw what could happen if she had more control, and began seeing the world in new ways.
 Combining her experience as a graphic designer and writer, she shares stories of the Eastern Shore and more through her photos.

 Her work has been shown at the Dorchester Center for the Arts, the Leggett Gallery, and the Main Street Gallery.
-Her photography has been published in numerous magazines and newspapers, including covers of Chesapeake Bay magazine, the State of Maryland Visitor Guide, and Municipal Maryland magazine.
+Her photography has been published in the pages and on the covers of numerous magazines, including Chesapeake Bay magazine, Coastal Style, Edible Delmarva, Municipal Maryland magazine, the State of Maryland Visitor Guide, and What’s Up Eastern Shore magazine.